The Joy of Growing Houseplants

 orchid

 My gracious neighbor down the street called and asked if I wanted some of the orchids he was thinning out.
 Orchids????
 Those really hard plants that are kind of picky???
 He just laughed and said, “Give it a try.
-What’s the worse thing that can happen?”
+What’s the worst thing that can happen?”
 I thought to myself, “They die!!”

 Reluctantly, I brought the four plants home.
 One dropped all its leaves and died pretty quickly.
 One is dropping some of its leaves which have turned yellow, but my neighbor reassured me that it is normal.
 Don’t worry about it, he says.
 The other 2 are looking pretty good.